What does OneSky do?

 How does OneSky help children in orphanages?

-OneSky’s Model for Children in Orphanages is designed to help children — who lose about one month of growth for every three months in institutional care — not only survive but thrive, by training child welfare workers how to provide consistent family-like nurturing care and early education.
+OneSky’s Orphanage Model is designed to help abandoned children — who lose about one month of growth for every three months in institutional care — not only survive but thrive, by training child welfare workers how to provide consistent family-like nurturing care and early education.
 The model offers a comprehensive template for best practice caregiving from the national policy level down to personalized guidance for addressing the challenges faced by each small child.

 Read more about the OneSky Model for Children in Orphanages.